sebivenlo/PerformanceTesting/README.md

 }
 ```
 Create these classes in whatever editor you like and run the main **several times**.
 (It is recommended to already create a maven project because we need maven later.)
-Notice the total time is takes to run varies from notime to ~ 3 seconds.
+Notice the total time is takes to run varies from no time to ~ 3 seconds.

 ## Step 2
 Now try to find out why sometimes it takes up to 3 times as long.
 These lines could help.